Why do we tend to think that things that happened recently are more likely to happen again?

-Even though a typical text contains twice as many words in which K is the third letter rather than the first, 70% of the participants said that more words begin with K. This is because it is much easier for people to think of words that begin with K (e.g., kitchen, kangaroo, kale, etc) than words that have K as the third letter (e.g., ask, cake, biking).
-Since words that begin with K are easier to think of, it seems like there are more of them.
+Around 70% of the participants assumed that more words begin with K, even though a typical body of text contains twice as many words in which K is the third letter rather than the first.
+The students guessed incorrectly because it is much easier to think of words that begin with K (think kitchen, kangaroo, and kale) than words that have K as the third letter (think ask, cake, and biking).
+The availability heuristic fools us into believing that since words beginning with K are simpler to recall, there are more of them out there.

-Other events leave a lasting impression, which primes their chance of recall when we make decisions.
-Tversky and Kahneman exposed this tendency in a study conducted in 1983,3 in which half of the participants were asked to guess the chance that a massive flood would occur somewhere in North America, while the other half were asked the likelihood of a massive flood occurring due to an earthquake in California.
+Other events leave a lingering imprint on our minds, increasing their chances of being recalled when we make decisions.
+Tversky and Kahneman exposed this tendency in a study conducted in 1983,3 in which half of the participants were asked to guess the chance of a massive flood occurring somewhere in North America, while the other half were asked to guess the chance of a massive flood occurring due to an earthquake in California.